 How does Orientation work?

 Students arrive on campus and sign in on the second floor of the Healthy Living Centre, they meet fellow new students in their faculties.
 Shortly after arriving a ceremony will begin where dignitaries will welcome all students to the University and the City of Brandon.
-Afterwards, a keynote presentation by Jon Montgomery, Award-Winning Host of The Amazing Race Canada & Olympic Gold Medallist, Skeleton will get you pumped up for your own brand new adventure at BU.
+Afterward, we will have some icebreakers to get you to meet some of your fellow new students.
 If this isn’t for you, there is a Quiet Space available.
 Then, all students enjoy a Free BBQ lunch and live local entertainment from Julianna Moore, The 204, Mitchell Mozdzen and the Middle Coast on the front lawn of Clark Hall.
 Student can enjoy the music, play lawn games, browse the information and sponsor booths or take in an information session (or two!) during the afternoon!

 When do I register?

 Students can register for Orientation now!
 To register for Orientation you simply fill out an online registration form.